-Some other things you might consider in determining an insurance amount include funeral costs, medical expenses, probate fees, estate taxes and inflation.
+Some other things you might want to consider in determining an insurance amount include funeral costs, medical expenses, probate fees, estate taxes, and inflation.
 Your insurance agent can help you determine how much life insurance you will need.

-It can be very easy to overlook the financial contributions of a work-at-home spouse--that is, until the person is gone.
+It can be easy to overlook the financial contributions of a work-at-home spouse—that is, until the person is gone.
 If you or your spouse decides to remain at home to care for your children, don't forget that the contribution of the stay-at-home spouse can equal tens of thousands of dollars a year.
-The loss of a parent is hard enough on a family; purchasing insurance coverage for a stay-at-home spouse can help ensure that it doesn't become a financial hardship as well.
+The loss of a parent is hard enough on a family; purchasing insurance coverage for a stay-at-home spouse can help ensure that the loss doesn't become a financial hardship as well.